frc-west/frc-west.github.io/courses/CSE 1110/4 - Algorithms/2 - Functions.md

         type(pin())
         removeCard()

+`number` and `item` are both referred to as *arguments*.
+These arguments are referable inside of the function.

 `print` is also a function.
 It prints a string value to the console.

 Remember, always make functions when you do things more than once.

 Also note that you need to define a method before using it somewhere else (ex. don't call `foo()` before defining `foo()`)

+# Returning
+A function can *return* a value.
+This means that calling the function can be used as a value.

+For example:

+    buy(chocolateBar())

+`chocolateBar()` returns a chocolate bar.
+This allows `buy` to actually buy the chocolate bar.

+In a function, you return values using `return`.

+    def chocolateBar():
+        return ChocolateBar(1)

+This function creates 1 `ChocolateBar` and returns it.